Thriving in a Stressed-Out World

 Yoga is an incredible and accessible discipline that offers us a way to study the patterns of struggle and stress.
 Inquiring into how this works in the unique circumstances of our own lives takes practice—and non-attachment to the results of our practice.
 Sometimes we are too determined to “stick with it,” so we miss the signals that a loving retreat may be called for.
 On the other hand, we may retreat too early and never find the measure of our true strength.
 Self-love and holding one’s self accountable are the two halves of a paradox that each of us must work with in our lives if we are to gain the fruits of personal growth.

 The three parts of this process—breaking the cycle, listening within, and committing to personal growth—work together in an ongoing way to contribute to creating the conditions for freedom.
 Through this yoga practice, on and off the mat, we can learn to harness the power that life’s challenges provide us in order to live a healthy, more meaningful—and actually thrive in a stressed-out world.

 Garrett Sarley (Dinabandhu) has been a leader in the field of spirituality and human development for more than 30 years.
-Kripalu’s Chief Executive Officer, Garrett has a passion for applying the principles of integrated functioning—the foundation of yoga—toward organizational growth and vitality.
+Kripalu’s former Chief Executive Officer, Garrett has a passion for applying the principles of integrated functioning—the foundation of yoga—toward organizational growth and vitality.
 He is coauthor, with his wife, Ila, of Walking Yoga and The Essentials of Yoga.

 © Kripalu Center for Yoga & Health.
 All rights reserved.
 To request permission to reprint, please e-mail email@example.com.